crgvf-commits/MC/README.md

 The empirical evaluation uses public CTI records to examine whether explicit contextual evidence can support selective and auditable sector routing.

-The supplementary artifacts are provided to improve transparency and facilitate independent inspection of the data processing, classification results, and robustness analysis.
+The supplementary artifacts are provided to improve transparency, auditability, and reproducibility of the empirical classification and robustness analysis.

 ## Repository Contents

-### `Inventario_Base_Total_Eventos_Secao_7_1.xlsx`
+### `corpus_inventory.xlsx`

 Corpus inventory associated with the empirical evaluation.